charles-uno/Bloodlines/03_creating_player_characters.md

 The bloodlines themselves are described as follows.

-(Bloodline descriptions are not yet updated, obviously. -Charles)

--   **The Dwarf bloodline grants skill with weapons and tactics.** A high score  will improve a PC's rolls to attack with blades, bows, and any other sort of  weapon, as well as disarm, disable, and outmaneuver opponents.
-It also  defends against armed attackers – the GM may request a Dwarf roll for a PC  to deflect an incoming axe or sword.
+-   **The Dwarf bloodline imparts strength, endurance, and skill-at-arms.** A high score will improve a PC's rolls to grapple, brawl, kick down doors, run long distances, and use swords, axes, spears, and other hand-to-hand weapons.
+It also defends against melee attackers and exposure to the elements – the GM may request a Dwarf roll for a PC to deflect a grapple, parry an incoming sword, or stomach a poison.
--   **The Elf bloodline grants perceptiveness and an affinity with nature.** A high score will improve a PC's rolls to navigate without a map, track an NPC  through the wilds, handle animals, predict the weather, and forage for food  and water.
-It also defends against hidden dangers – the GM may request an  Elf roll for a PC to detect a trap or an impending ambush.
+-   **The Elf bloodline imparts knowledge, perceptiveness, and natural affinity.** A high score will improve a PC's rolls to forage, track, handle animals, make educated guesses, and recall facts about history, monsters, and geography.
+It also defends against ignorance and hidden dangers – the GM may request an Elf roll for a PC to notice an impending ambush, to recall a pertinent detail about an NPC, or to understand a new language being spoken nearby.
--   **The Goblin bloodline grants agility and reflexes.** A high score will improve a PC's rolls to run, jump, and otherwise move rapidly.
-It also defends against projectiles – the GM may request a Goblin roll for a PC to quickly duck out of the way of an arrow or falling rock.
+-   **The Goblin bloodline imparts reflexes, coordination, and stealthiness.** A high score will improve a PC's rolls to pick locks, pick pockets, move silently, and attack with ranged and thrown weapons.
+It also defends against detection and against projectiles – the GM may request a Goblin roll for a PC to remain hidden despite pursuers, or to duck out of the way of an incoming arrow or falling rock.
--   **The Halfling bloodline grants stealth and dexterity.** A high score will improve a PC's rolls to pick locks, pick pockets, move silently through the  shadows, and travel without leaving a trail.
-It also defends against detection – the GM may request a Halfling roll for a PC to avoid being found  by NPCs.
--   **The Merfolk bloodline grants persuasiveness and willpower.** A high score  will improve a PC's rolls to barter, build rapport, and solicit aid, as well  as taunt and intimidate.
-It also defends against provocation – the GM may  request a Merfolk roll for a PC to maintain their composure when confronted  with a tense or coercive social situation.
+-   **The Halfling bloodline imparts social savvy, charisma, and willpower.** A high score will improve a PC's rolls to provoke, intimidate, barter, build rapport, entertain, create disguises, and lie.
+It also defends against deception and coercion – the GM may call for a Halfling roll for a PC to judge an NPC's trustworthiness, or maintain composure when faced with a tense or confrontational social situation.
--   **The Naga bloodline grants knowledge and experience.** A high score will improve a PC's rolls to know history, nobility, monster descriptions, etc.
-    It also defends against ignorance – the GM may request a Naga roll for for the PC to understand a language being spoken nearby, or to recall pertinent  lore about a specific monster or artifact.
--   **The Orc bloodline grants strength and endurance.** A high score will improve a PC's rolls to kick down doors, lift heavy things, run long distances, and engage in grapples.
-It also defends against exposure – the GM  may request an Orc roll for a PC to resist the effects of poison, or to  persevere for days without food, water, or shelter.
--   **The Satyr bloodline grants skill at entertainment and deception.** A high  score will improve a PC's rolls to sing, dance, act, and play musical  instruments, as well as to lie, create disguises (for themselves or others),  and maintain false identities.
-It also defends against deception – the GM  may request a Satyr roll for a PC to judge an NPC's trustworthiness.

 ---